Hejazi Arabic: Vocabulary

 Hejazi vocabulary derives primarily from Arabic Semitic roots.
 The urban Hejazi vocabulary differs in some respect from that of other dialects in the Arabian Peninsula.
 For example, there are fewer specialized terms related to desert life, and more terms related to seafaring and fishing.
-Loanwords are uncommon and they are mainly of French, Italian, Persian, Turkish and most recently of English origins, and due to the diverse origins of the inhabitants of Hejazi cities, some loanwords are only used by some families.
-Some old loanwords are fading or became obsolete due to the influence of Modern Standard Arabic and their association with lower social class and education, e.g. كنديشن /kunˈdeːʃan/ "air conditioner" (from English Condition) was replaced by Standard Arabic مكيّف /mukajːif/.
+Loanwords are uncommon and they are mainly of French, Italian, Persian, Turkish and most recently of English origins, and due to the diverse origins of the inhabitants of Hejazi cities, some loanwords are used by only some families.
+Some old loanwords are fading or became obsolete due to the influence of Modern Standard Arabic and their association with lower social class and education, e.g. كنديشن /kunˈdeːʃan/ "air conditioner" (from English condition) was replaced by Standard Arabic مكيّف /mukajːif/.